 We've already gone through a lot in this two hundred page epic but it's still not finished.
 That's how loaded The Dark Knight Returns is.

 The last act begins with a nuclear counter-attack launched by the Russians in a war in which Superman acts as an unthinking pawn.
 Although Superman is able to divert the missile, it still explodes within the U.S. causing a nuclear winter and panic all over - including the streets of Gotham.
 Beside the ineffectual police force, it is the Batman who organizes riot control and for the first time in this book we see people helping each other.
-A ray of hope from Miller - it's a miracle.
+A ray of hope.

 Civil disturbances aside, the government finally decides to sic their attack dog Superman on Batman.
 Superman gives Batman the choice of venue.
 Batman chooses Crime Alley - where everything began for him.